M1st3r-G/BeanBattle/README.md

     - Evil/Help as Healing or De-Buff
     - Hide/Cover
   - Optimisation
+    - Check round end for time > 0
     - MovementState only on Cell Change
   - Better Hover Zone/ Indicator
   - Balancing